Still clinging to that Econ 101 textbook from college? Whole chapters of it probably are outdated.

 Dreaming of a vacation?
 The internet is full of travel sites that can help you save money on vacations.
 If you’re not using them, you are overpaying.
 Start by checking out the latest deals from Money Talks News partner ShermansTravel.

-For more tips on cutting travel costs, see “11 Smart Ways to Save on Travel.”
+For more tips on cutting travel costs, see “10 Travel Freebies to Snag in 2022.”

 6. The ABCs of ETFs